Bone Marrow Transplant

 - Healthcare providers.
 These include doctors who specialize in oncology, hematology, immunology, and bone marrow transplants.

 - Social workers.
-These are healthcare providers who will help your family deal with many issues that may arise.
+These are providers who will help your family deal with many issues that may arise.
 Issues may include lodging and transportation, finances, and legal issues.

 - Physical therapists.
-These are healthcare providers who will help you recover and become strong after the transplant.
+These are providers who will help you recover and become strong after the transplant.